 I used to be scared to death of thunderstorms, but I’ve grown to love them.
 Personally, I don’t worry about the possibility of that happening again.
 Conditions were EXTREMELY rare that day.
 The frequency of something like that happening here is once every million years.
 It just so happened to occur during our lifetime.
 You still occasionally hear of tornadoes in Western Pennsylvania, but NOTHING of the magnitude of ’85.
 That was an unprecedented event, as far as the number and severity of the tornadoes are concerned.
 It was PA’s deadliest storms.

 I think about that day all the time, as it will always be with me.
-It’s hard to believe that it will be twenty-eight years(!!!!)coming up.
+It’s hard to believe that it will be thirty years(!!!!)coming up.
 Where did the time go??
 I’ll close by saying that was LITERALLY one heck of a night!!

 I am adding a link to the aforementioned newspaper…http://news.google.com/newspapers?nid=QLZAdv6BrvsC&dat=19850602&printsec=frontpage